deepjyotiseal/AnimeK-Companion/README.md

 - Launch the app on your device or emulator.
 - Sign in or create a new account.
 - Explore the anime list, search for your favorite titles, and manage your profile.

+### Server Connectivity

+The app uses a smart server connection system:
+1. It first attempts to connect to your local development server (defined by `EXPO_PUBLIC_LOCAL_API_URL`).
+2. If the local server is unavailable, it falls back to the remote server (defined by `EXPO_PUBLIC_REMOTE_API_URL`).
+3. If neither server is available, the app will display an appropriate error message.

+This allows for seamless development and testing while ensuring the app works in production environments.

 ## Screenshots